logos-co/roadmap/content/vac/qa/g/codex/test-automation-codex-discovery.md

 ### Description

-- The goal of this milestone is to check unit and integration coverage of [Codex org](https://github.com/codex-storage) and in particular [nim-codex](https://github.com/codex-storage/nim-codex)
+- The goal of this milestone is to check unit and integration coverage of [nim-codex](https://github.com/codex-storage/nim-codex) and other repos in [Codex org](https://github.com/codex-storage) which nim-codex depends on.
 - Deliverables will be a document showcasing existing testing coverage, gaps, CI capabilities and recommended improvements.

 ### Justification